gajendhir/rnnotes/docs/npm/npm-cmd.md

 npm install react-native-screens
 ```

-This will install latest version of the package ```react-native-screens```.
+This will add the latest version of the package ```react-native-screens```.
 If you are seeking to install a specific version, the command becomes...

 ```bash
 npm install react-native-screens@6.0.1